solidfire/solidfire-cli/README.md

 Description:

 The SetConfig API method is used to set all the configuration information for the node.
-This includes the same information available via calls to SetClusterConfig and SetNetworkConfig in one API method.Warning!
+This includes the same information available via calls to SetClusterConfig and SetNetworkConfig in one API method.
+Warning!
 Changing the 'bond-mode' on a node can cause a temporary loss of network connectivity.
-Caution should be taken when using this method.Note: This method is available only through the per-node API endpoint 5.0 or later.
+Caution should be taken when using this method.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: